jawalsh/comic-book-paratexts/pages/cbp.md

 {% include feature/image.html objectid="cbp_0908" width="75" alt="Code of the Comics Magazines Association of America, Inc. 1971 Revision." caption="Code of the Comics Magazines Association of America, Inc. 1971 Revision." %}

-Thus, a “simple” comic book cover both provides important bibliographic and commericial details and gestures towards the complex narratives of Kirby’s life and career and the battles that led to the creation of the Comics Code Authority.
+Thus, a “simple” comic book cover both provides important bibliographic and commercial details and gestures towards the complex narratives of Kirby’s life and career and the battles that led to the creation of the Comics Code Authority.

 #### Title pages